kstardesigns/kstar-designs/teamschemes/README.md

 maybe search mediacentral + team name like mercury

 # React + Vite
+## Note: local index.html has been moved to /src so the build index.html can be deployed to github pages

 npm run dev
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.